tachiyomiorg/website/src/docs/guides/tracking.md

     > _You can also change the search query if there is no match._

-## How do I log in with Kitsu? <a href="#how-do-i-log-in-with-kitsu" id="how-do-i-log-in-with-kitsu"></a>
+## How do I log in with Kitsu?

 To log in with Kitsu, you need to use your email address as your username.

-## Why am I unable to find a manga in MAL's search results? <a href="#why-am-i-unable-to-find-a-manga-in-mal-s-search-results" id="why-am-i-unable-to-find-a-manga-in-mal-s-search-results"></a>
+## Why am I unable to find a manga in MAL's search results?

 If you cannot find a manga by name, you can look it up on MAL and then search for it in Tachiyomi using the following format: `id:<id from manga URL>`.
 You can also search for a manga on your MAL profile list by searching in the following format: `my:<manga name>`.

 Related GitHub issue: [#65](https://github.com/tachiyomiorg/tachiyomi/issues/65)

-## How do I see which manga I have or have not tracked in my library? <a href="#how-do-i-see-which-manga-i-have-or-have-not-tracked-in-my-library" id="how-do-i-see-which-manga-i-have-or-have-not-tracked-in-my-library"></a>
+## How do I see which manga I have or have not tracked in my library?

 Go to Library  → Tap Filter on the top right → Go to the Filter tab and toggle Tracked.
 If you are logged into more than one tracker, toggle the tracker you want to include or exclude.